 - Warrior Series

 Before we moved into our RV, I had so many bookcases and file cabinets filled with curriculum that I rarely used.
-And even in our RV we had a lot that we carried with us just in case we ever sat still and I wanted to focus on their studies more.
-It never happened.
-There were always better hand-on ways to learn while we traveled, or other kids in campgrounds to play with, that I just never found it that important to get out the textbooks.
+And even in our RV we still have a lot that we carry with us and that we still don’t use.

 You may be way more organized or excited to study from textbooks, which is great.
 However, if you feel like it’s a drag or it’s being forced, I’m here to tell you it’ll be okay.
 The goal isn’t to memorize as many facts as possible or even to know a little bit about everything.
 The goal is to teach your kids how to think and how to learn.
 If they can research and communicate knowledge, that is a great start.